Cube-OS/cubeOS/docs/ecosystem/services/file.rst

 Users should establish a ground-side client which implements the :doc:`file protocol <../../deep-dive/protocols/file-protocol>` in order to transfer files over their communications device.

-Kubos provides an example `file transfer client <https://github.com/kubos/kubos/tree/master/clients/kubos-file-client>`__ to allow users to learn and experiment with the file transfer service prior to the formal file transfer client being developed.
+CubeOS provides an example `file transfer client <https://github.com/cubeos/cubeos/tree/master/clients/cubeos-file-client>`__ to allow users to learn and experiment with the file transfer service prior to the formal file transfer client being developed.
 For more information, please refer to the :doc:`file transfer <../../tutorials/file-transfer>` tutorial.